Skip to main content

 Personal

-Dr. Leggett also shares her expertise as a mentor in various career development programs designed to increase the number of minority and female students in the field of ecology.
+Dr. Leggett also shares her expertise as a mentor in various career development programs designed to increase exposure to the field of ecology for the next generation.
 As an invited speaker at schools, national conferences and universities, she shares her passion for environmental education and stewardship.
 Dr. Leggett is committed to encouraging diverse student populations—whether at the primary and secondary or graduate level—to pursue their educational goals.
-Dr. Leggett currently serves on the Advisory Board for the Department of Agricultural and Environmental Sciences at Tuskegee University and for the SEEDS program within the Ecological Society of America.
+Dr. Leggett currently serves on the Governing Board for the Ecological Society of America and on the Board for the Triangle Land Conservancy.

 Dr. Leggett is married and has two young daughters.
 Her family enjoys outdoor play and board games as well as hosting dinners and cookouts.
 They also have the mildest, coolest dog you’ll ever meet named Rusty.